Daanoz/font-booster-fixer/README.md

 FontBoosterFixer is a libary which tries convert font-sizes that were altered by android's font boosting back to their original size.

 *Still under development, needs more test cases/devices!
-Please raise an issue if you find a non working situation*
+Please raise an issue if you find a non-working situation*

 ## Why is this fix needed? ##

-Appearrently there is a bug in webkit that causes the fonts to render in the incorrect size.
+Apparently there is a bug in WebKit that causes the fonts to render in the incorrect size.
 Mainly in webview components which are used by libraries like Cordova, the bug is very visible.

 [WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=84186)
 [Stack overflow issue #1](http://stackoverflow.com/questions/31573602/android-webview-css-line-height-rendering-bug) [Stack overflow issue #2](http://stackoverflow.com/questions/11289166/chrome-on-android-resizes-font)

-There is currently no good css fix that will work in all cases, therefor we created this javascript library which tries to correct all font-sizes.
+There is currently no good CSS fix that will work in all cases, therefor we created this JavaScript library which tries to correct all font-sizes.

 ## What is still todo? ##

 * Test on more devices
-* Performance optimalizations (maybe using the user-agent to determine if the script has to be run?)
+* Performance optimizations (maybe using the user-agent to determine if the script has to be run?)
 * Expand readme on use cases

 ## Credits and collaboration ##